 Child Custody and Child Support

 Child custody disputes are among the most emotionally-charged and difficult issues faced by parents or guardians.
 Although the determining factor in North Carolina for making custody decisions is “the best interest of the child,” these disputes have the potential to significantly harm the child if not handled by experienced Raleigh child custody attorneys.
 Providing adequate support for children is also one of the most important concerns of any parent, which is why it is crucial to speak with experienced child support attorneys to ensure that the financial outcome is appropriate for your child.
-If you are involved in a child custody and/or child support dispute in Raleigh, or believe you may in the future, please contact the law firm of Cheshire Parker Schneider & Bryan.
+If you are involved in a child custody and/or child support dispute in Raleigh, or believe you may in the future, please contact the law firm of Parker Bryan Family Law.

 Below are answers to commonly asked questions in these, often confusing, areas of the law:

 In order for a court to grant custody, the court must find that the custodian is a fit and proper person to have custody and that custody with that person is in the best interests of the children.
 There is not a presumption favoring mothers over fathers.
 All other things being equal, mothers and fathers have equal rights to the custody of their children.
 There is a presumption favoring natural parents over third parties, such as grandparents, aunts, and neighbors.
 Natural parents have protected rights to parent their own children.
 However, natural parents can lose those protected rights if they take action that is inconsistent with the best interests of the children or if they allow third parties to develop a parent-child relationship with their children.

 Sole legal custody means that one person has sole decision-making power over a child and typically has primary physical custody of that child.